 My name is Jenny and on this page I'm going to tell a little story behind the cattery name FI*Walidah.
 My cattery name FI*Walidah was accepted in FIFe on July 2015 but I have been a part of cat activities since 2003.
 Walidah is Egyptian and means "Newborn".
 The name of course fits in front of every kitten that I breed but you can also find it in my first cat's name (Weera, FI*Chai-lai Walidah Ife=Newborn love).
 So it naturally touches my feelings and it's also logical - the perfect cattery name!

 I live in Vermonniitty, Espoo in a three-roomed apartment with two lovely egyptian mau girls: Weera the mother and Inukshuk the daughter.
 On weekdays I either work or study.
-I'm working as an automation trainer and study in Aalto University majoring interaction between humans and computers.
+I'm working within product management at Unity and study in Aalto University majoring interaction between humans and computers and machine learning.
 I have high interest in robotics as well and I already have some ideas for the future: a robot that cleans cat's toilets, plays with them, pets them...
 Yeah how can you say I'm a cat person? ;)

 I was only 7 years old when we got our first cat, very beautiful and temperamental korat lady named Maj.
 Maj was supposed to come to our family as a regular housecat who would delight the children and our parents.
 Still, we decided to get to know the strange world of catshows and Maj attended her first show in Turku.
 My mother was so nervous that she wasn't even able to take Maj, the kindest cat in the world, to the judge.
 Catshows can be so scary!
 When Maj grew up we dared to consider to have a litter with her.
 Maj's father was imported from Thailand so it was crucial to have his line continued.
 Since there were no suitable males in Finland we turned our heads towards Norway where we found a perfect match for Maj, Uffe.
 When Uffe grew up they became very close with Maj, you could say too close because after many attempts Uffe couldn't get Maj pregnant.
 Who knows if they were too close, too careful...
 Anyways, Maj had her first litter in 2005 with a different male.
 I bet that made Uffe ponder his status as Maj's husband.
 After Maj's kittens had left we visited Riga with Uffe (catshow) and then when we came back, I don't know if it was the horrible mental pain of being separated for a few days or the thread of an other man that made Uffe try harder this time, but Uffe finally got Maj pregnant after that trip.